Depo-Provera Lawsuits: Take Action Over Meningioma Brain Tumor Side Effects

 It’s possible that the lawsuits over Depo-Provera tumors are consolidated to a single court before a single judge in an effort to efficiently manage the litigation, ensure consistent rulings and save time and money for both sides.
 In this case, a group of lawyers will be named to oversee pre-trial proceedings and resolve the litigation.
 This may involve a select number of lawsuits moving forward as “bellwether trials,” a sort of “test run” to see if juries side more often with the patients or the defendants.
 If most of the bellwether trials go the way of the plaintiffs, the companies being sued might decide to reach a global settlement to avoid the risk and uncertainty of jury trials in the remaining lawsuits.
 If they win the bellwether trials, a settlement may not be established.

 The litigation over Depo-Provera brain tumors is relatively new in 2024, and there is no guarantee the cases will be successful.
-Like any other injury case, a potential Depo-Provera lawsuit settlement could award money for:
+Like any other injury case, potential Depo-Provera lawsuit settlements could award money for:

 - Past and future medical bills